 This needs to be used cautiously, because in the event of acute (fresh) injuries to the soft tissues or bony tissues, using a heating element can increase the inflammation.

 For acute injuries, low intensity pulsed ultrasound is preferred as it increases the cellular activity of the injured soft tissue and promotes a faster healing, without the detrimental effects of heating.

 I FELT NOTHING DURING THE TREATMENT.
 DOES IT REALLY WORK?

 During the treatment, patients typically will not feel much.
 The most that you may feel during a session is mild warmth.

-It remains a popular choice for physiotherapists mainly due to its clinical effectiveness reported by many clients.
-Patients and doctors anecdotally report effectiveness in 50-75% of the cases when ultrasound physiotherapy is applied.
+It remains a popular choice for physiotherapists, mainly due to the clinical effectiveness reported by many clients.
+Patients and doctors anecdotally report effectiveness in 50-75% of cases in which ultrasound physiotherapy is applied.